seL4/website/About/FAQ.md

 <!-- FIXME: update, confuses memory with caps -->
 <!-- FIXME: clean up double quote style -->

-The kernel puts userland in control of system resources by handing all free memory (called "Untyped") after booting to the first user process (called the "root task") by depositing the respective caps in the root tasks's CSpace.
+The kernel puts user-level code in control of system resources by handing all free memory (called "Untyped") after booting to the first user process (called the "root task") by depositing the respective caps in the root tasks's CSpace.
 The root task can then implement its resource management policies, e.g. by partitioning the system into security domains and handing each domain a disjoint subset of Untyped memory.

-If a system call requires memory for the kernel's metadata, such as the thread control block when creating a thread, userland must provide this memory explicitly to the kernel.
+If a system call requires memory for the kernel's metadata, such as the thread control block when creating a thread, user-level code must provide this memory explicitly to the kernel.
 This is done by "retyping" some Untyped memory into the corresponding kernel object type.
-Eg. for thread creation, userland must retype some Untyped into "TCB Objects".
+Eg. for thread creation, user-level code must retype some Untyped into "TCB Objects".
 This memory then becomes kernel memory, in the sense that only the kernel can read or write it.
-Userland can still revoke it, which implicitly destroys the objects (e.g., threads) represented by the object.
+User-level code can still revoke it, which implicitly destroys the objects (e.g., threads) represented by the object.

-The only objects directly accessible by userland are "Frame Objects":
+The only objects directly accessible by user-level code are "Frame Objects":
-These can be mapped into an "Address Space Object" (essentially a page table), after which userland can write to the physical memory represented by the Frame Objects.
+These can be mapped into an "Address Space Object" (essentially a page table), after which user-level code can write to the physical memory represented by the Frame Objects.

 ### How can threads communicate?